A Study of Oral Ixazomib Citrate (MLN9708) Maintenance Therapy in Participants With Multiple Myeloma Following Autologous Stem Cell Transplant

 Progression Free Survival (PFS)

-Time Frame: Randomization up to End of treatment (EOT) (24 months); thereafter followed up every 4 weeks until progression of disease or death (to data cutoff: approximately 4 years)
+Time Frame: Randomization up to End of treatment (EOT) (24 months); thereafter followed up every 4 weeks (up to 45 months)

-PFS was defined as the time from the date of randomization to the date of first documentation of progressive disease (PD), as evaluated by an independent review committee according to International Myeloma Working Group (IMWG) criteria, or death due to any cause, whichever occured first.
-PD was defined as ≥25% increase from lowest value in: serum/urine M component; participants without measurable serum and urine M-protein levels, the difference between involved and uninvolved free light chain (FLC) levels must be >10 mg/dL; participants without measurable serum, urine M-protein levels and FLC levels, bone marrow plasma cell percent must have been ≥10%; new bone lesions/soft tissue plasmacytomas development/existing bone lesions/soft tissue plasmacytomas size increase; hypercalcemia development.
+PFS was defined as the time from the date of randomization to the date of first documentation of PD, as evaluated by an independent review committee (IRC) according to International Myeloma Working Group (IMWG) criteria, or death due to any cause, whichever occurred first.
+PD was defined as ≥25% increase from lowest value in: serum/urine M component; participants without measurable serum and urine M-protein levels, the difference between involved and uninvolved free light chain (FLC) levels must be >10 milligrams per deciliter (mg/dL); participants without measurable serum, urine M-protein levels and FLC levels, bone marrow plasma cell percent must have been ≥10%; new bone lesions/soft tissue plasmacytomas development/existing bone lesions/soft tissue plasmacytomas size increase; hypercalcemia development.

-Randomization up to End of treatment (EOT) (24 months); thereafter followed up every 4 weeks until progression of disease or death (to data cutoff: approximately 4 years)
+Randomization up to End of treatment (EOT) (24 months); thereafter followed up every 4 weeks (up to 45 months)

 Secondary Outcome Measures